-Following a quick and pleasant journey to Prague on board of the high-speed Railjet, you’ll arrive to Praha hlavni nadrazi, the busiest railway station in the whole Czech Republic which dates back to 1871.
-The station has a handy location near the city center so you can reach such famous sights as the medieval Old Town Square with astronomical clock and the Charles Bridge in a 20-minute walk.
+You’ll arrive to Praha hlavni nadrazi, which dates back to 1871 and is now the busiest railway station in the whole Czech Republic.
+The station is in a convenient location near the city center, so you can reach such famous sights as the medieval Old Town Square with astronomical clock and the Charles Bridge in a 20-minute walk.

 How often does the train from Vienna to Prague run?

 The Railjet schedule is quite convenient and extensive, offering up to 7 daily departures, depending on the day of the week.
 Even though there are a number of available options every day, it is important to book your train tickets in advance – especially if you’re traveling around Europe during the summer time, when many routes – including the train from Vienna to Prague – fill up quickly.

 In addition to Railjet, this route is also served by other train providers, so you don’t have to rely solely on the Railjet high-speed trains.